Ustedcan/ip-fraud-monitoring-project/README.md

 # Ip Fraud Monitoring Project
 ## Data Source

-The development and validation of this IP monitoring project were executed **exclusively** using **public**.
+The development and validation of this IP monitoring project were executed **exclusively** using **public** data.
 This methodological constraint ensures the project's absolute independence from any corporate confidential information.

 The specific *dataset* utilized is: